 Martha Stewart Crafts.

-suggestions as to how to recycle favorite old buttons.
+you will find dozens of suggestions as to how to recycle favorite old buttons.
 One suggestion is to hot glue them to the back of fridge magnets.

 One of the simplest of Martha Stewart crafts that is sure to entertain the kids